 Click here to access Frequently Asked Questions (FAQs) related to Tulane’s disbursement of CARES Act HEERF funds received by Tulane University for student emergency financial aid grants.

-Click here to access disbursement information related to Tulane’s disbursement of CARES Act HEERF funds received by Tulane University for student emergency financial aid grants.
+Click here to access Tulane University’s CARES Act HEERF summary reports (quarterly report) to access information related to Tulane’s disbursement of CARES Act HEERF funds received by Tulane University for student emergency financial aid grants..

 Click here to access Tulane University’s CARES Act HEERF summary reports (45-day report after initial 30-day report).